15 Must-Have Items for the Best Road Trip

 Even if you’re not going remote, all that driving can be thirsty work and don’t forget you’ll need water for the vehicle too.

-If you’re going somewhere remote, then it’s best to be prepared and take extra water you can wash yourselves and any clothes / dishes with.
+If you are going somewhere remote, like the Outback, then it’s best to be prepared and take extra water you can wash yourselves and any clothes / dishes with.

 Don’t forget you’ll also want plenty of water in case you breakdown somewhere and are stuck for a while.

-I recommend at least 5 litres per person per day, more if you’re travelling in summer, through desert areas or in countries where the tap water isn’t potable.
+I recommend at least 5 litres per person per day, more if you’re travelling in hot summer climates, through desert areas or in countries where the tap water isn’t potable.

 #6 A Tent